XOM Stock Risk & Deep Value Analysis

 We analyzed Exxon Mobil Corp using our deep value framework.
 Sign in to see our full verdict and DVR Score.

 We ran XOM through our deep value framework — analyzing financial health, distress signals, competitive moat, and risk factors.
-Our risk assessment: Conservative.
+Our risk assessment: Moderate.
 Here's what we found.

 XOM Risk Analysis & Red Flags